cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 obstacle).

-In the same way, the e-puck root node is a DifferentialWheel node and can be accessed by the "webots/differential\_wheel.h" include-file.
+In the same way, the e-puck root node is a DifferentialWheel node and can be accessed by the "webots/differential\_wheel.h" include file.
 The speed is given in a number of ticks/seconds where 1000 ticks correspond to a complete rotation of the wheel.
 The values are clamped between -1000 and 1000.